- Commercial and advertising photography tops the list at $65,000–$160,000+, with licensing fees that can double your income from a single campaign.

 - Social media filler images

-- Some illustration-style commercial work
+- Simple illustration-style commercial work

 Areas where AI cannot compete:

-- Events (weddings, sports, news)
+- Events (weddings, sports, news) — requires physical presence

-- Portraits and headshots of real people
+- Portraits of real people — authenticity matters

-- Authentic brand photography with specific products/locations
+- Brand photography with specific products/locations

-- Real estate and architectural photography
+- Real estate and architectural documentation

-- Medical and scientific documentation
+- Medical and scientific photography

-How Much Do Professional Photographers Earn on Average?
+How Much Do Photographers Earn on Average?

 According to the U.S. Bureau of Labor Statistics (May 2024 data):